paulahitz8/RPGUIMenus/docs/README.md

 ## Design

 As the media progressed, the user interface was given much more flare.
 The aesthetics of the game you were playing would match with the design of the UI.
 For example, when playing a horror game, most likely you will get a spooky dark UI that can be splattered with blood.
 Or playing a futuristic game, expect a lot of neon lights and digital elements.
 As time passed by, RPGs tended to go for the more minimalistic design.

-Minimalism in the UI space can make a game more cinematic.

 ## Menus and Controllers
 Where do we always begin?
 In the main menu.
 Sometimes the main menu is nothing more than the option to Start, Options or Quit.
 Title screens can be all the way to very simple or have an actual cinematic.